cr-0w/drakali/README.md

 ## Drakali 🧛🐲
 This is my final rice, probably for a while.
 Now, obviously, "_omg 1337 hacker OS!!!_"
-This is a stupid project and besides the wonderful nature of BSPWM and how well it works with penetration testing-based multi-tasking, this project serves no other purpose besides making Kali look better.
+This is a stupid project and besides the wonderful nature of BSPWM and how well it works with penetration testing-based multi-tasking, this project serves no other purpose besides making Kali look and feel better.
 I should be publicly humiliated for ricing an OS like Kali but at least now I can die peacefully knowing that I've done something so profoundly and utterly useless.
-It's also virtualized so don't worry about me running an insecure OS on bare-metal.

 Most, if not, all of the colours used came directly from the [official Dracula theme website](https://draculatheme.com/).
 Also, suprisingly enough, compared to my other two rices, this rice doesn't have that many configs for it.
 It's mainly just a colourscheme extravaganza.
 However, should I end up including other things like Dunst, Ranger, etc. to the rice, I'll include it in the repository as well.